UX / UI What now?

 Research & Discovery

-The process starts with a client workshop to discuss goals, establish 'must have' functionality and get an idea of their vision for the product.
+The process starts with a client workshop to discuss goals, establish 'must have' functionality and get an idea of your vision for the product.
 This is an important step and should include the whole team - designers, developers, project managers - and anyone else that will work on the project.

 Persona & Scenario Creation